Assertion-Evidence Talks by Undergraduates

 Andrew Getsy, a sophomore in computer engineering from Pennsylvania State University, makes a case for the new electric vehicles from Tesla Motors.
 What distinguishes this presentation is how methodical Andrew is in crafting his argument.
 This film had 3000 views in 2018.
 (Handout)

 A team of Penn State engineering students analyzes how the Kingda Ka roller coaster works.
 The team is part of the organization Utree: Undergraduate teaching and research experiences in engineering.
 Utree teaches presentation skills to other engineering students.

 Nicole Gallegor, a sophomore in mechanical engineering, discusses a new approach to bridge construction.

 Holly Cardillo, a junior in bioengineering from Penn State, discusses immunotherapy, which is a new approach to treat cancer.
-Holly gave this talk in September 2014, and in August 2017, immunotherapy was announced as a breakthrough in treatment of childhood leukemia.
+Holly gave this talk in 2014--three years before immunotherapy was announced as a breakthrough in treatment of childhood leukemia.
 (Handout)

 Casey Mrazik and John Taltavall, both engineering undergraduates at Penn State, present the presentation of a concrete canoe design.
 The presentation is for the Concrete Canoe Competition, which is a national competition among engineering colleges.

 Kate Waskiw, a sophomore in industrial engineering, discusses a better way for Moringa seeds to clean water.

 Rachel Perini, sophomore in mechanical engineering, speaks about how we can improve the current methods of hip replacements.